SWIFTSIM/swiftsimio/docs/source/visualisation/volume_render.rst

 should contain the simulation box size in the same re-scaled coordinates as ``x``, ``y`` and ``z``.
 The rendering function will then correctly apply periodic boundary wrapping.
-If ``box_x``, ``box_y`` and ``box_z`` are not provided or set to 0, no periodic boundaries are applied
+If ``box_x``, ``box_y`` and ``box_z`` are not provided or set to 0, no periodic boundaries are applied.